cinqtechnologies/spring-jpa-jersey/README.md

-# Skills in Spring, Data manipulation and JAX RS
+# Skills in Spring, Data manipulation and REST API
+This is a test to check your skills in Java, Spring Boot and REST services.
+Using your preferred tools, create an application with the following demands:

-Here you will find a scaffold of a project that aims to expose a REST service to list cities.
+- Expose a REST service to list cities - there are database scripts included.
-You need to upgrade the project to the newest versions and implement this service using any necessary means.

-- Java (preferably Java 8 and Functional programming as much as possible)
+- Java (preferably Java 8 or greater and Functional programming as much as possible)
-- RESTFull service
-- Data manipulation layer
-- Spring-boot (upgrade to the latest version)
-- Maven
+- JPA
+- Spring-boot with a self-contained application (Container included)

 # Database
 The actual implementation uses H2 in memory as the database.
 You will find also the scripts for MySQL.
 The scripts insert a few entries in each table.
+We recommend using spring-initialzr to scaffold the application.

 # Proposed exercise
 The candidate must: